Gao Jianfu: Education

 When Gao Jianfu was thirteen, he entered the studio of Chinese artist Ju Lian in Lishan, and for the next seven years he acted as his apprentice.
 During his time with Ju Lian, Gao Jianfu painted in a similar style as his master: bright, colorful, and realistic.
 The subject matter of his paintings were mainly birds, flowers, and landscapes.
 At Ju Lian's studio, Gao Jianfu became close friends with Chen Shuren, a fellow artist.

 In 1903, Gao Jianfu began working under the painter and collector Wu Deyi.
 Here he was introduced to works of the Chinese tradition.

 He studied at the Canton Christian College, now known as Lingnan University.
 Two of his most influential instructors included "a French teacher of painting only known by his Chinese name, Mai La," and Yamamoto Baigai, one of the many Japanese teachers then in China.
 Greatly inspired by his professors, Jianfu felt compelled to leave for Tokyo.

 Time in Japan

 In the winter of 1906, Gao Jianfu left for Tokyo.
 After spending some time there and finding himself poor and without much food, he returned to Canton for the summer.
 In 1907, Jianfu returned to Tokyo with his nineteen-year-old brother, Gao Qifeng.
 They met up with their friend Chen Shuren.

 During his time in Japan, the three men were exposed to the nationalist debates "then ranging in the Japanese art world over the modernizing impact of Western art on Japan's local artistic traditions."
 Jianfu became interested in the syntheses of Western and traditional approaches, which were parallel to work in the contemporary Japanese art world.
 Jianfu, along with his peers of the Lingnan School, saw this blend of styles as a model for modern national art.
 Many of the Lingnan students joined Sun Yat-sen's anti-Manchu movement, a revolutionary nationalist movement.
+Later, Gao joined the Chinese Assassination Corps, a Chinese anarchist group.